Webhooks

 Webhook Signatures

-Every webhook request includes two headers for signature verification:
+Every webhook request includes headers for signature verification:

 | Header | Value |